 In the Shadow of Freud’s Couch: Portraits of Psychoanalysts in Their Offices uses text and images to form a complex portrait of psychoanalysis today.
-It is the culmination of the authors fifteen-year project of photographing psychoanalysts in their offices across 27 cities and 10 countries.
+It is the culmination of the authors 15-year project of photographing psychoanalysts in their offices across 27 cities and ten countries.

 Part memoir, part history, part case study, and part self-analysis, these pages showcase a diversity of analysts: male and female and old-school and contemporary.
 Starting with Freud’s iconic office, the book explores how the growing diversity in both analysts and patient groups, and changes in schools of thought have been reflected in these intimate spaces, and how the choices analysts make in their office arrangements can have real effects on treatment.
 Along with the presentation of images, Mark Gerald explores the powerful relational foundations of theory and clinical technique, the mutually vulnerable patient-analyst connection, and the history of the psychoanalytic office.

-In the Shadow of Freud’s Couch: Portraits of Psychoanalysts in Their Offices will be of great interest to psychoanalysts and psychoanalytic psychotherapists, as well as psychotherapists, counsellors and social workers interested in understanding and innovating the spaces used for mental health treatment.
-It will also appeal to interior designers, office architects, photographers and anyone who ever considered entering a psychoanalyst's office.
+This book will be of great interest to psychoanalysts and psychoanalytic psychotherapists, as well as psychotherapists, counsellors, and social workers interested in understanding and innovating the spaces used for mental health treatment.
+It will also appeal to interior designers, office architects, photographers, and anyone who ever considered entering a psychoanalyst's office.

 ‘In this unique and remarkable book, Mark Gerald has given us a precious gift.
 Combining his extraordinary skills as photographer and psychoanalyst, he has produced not only a volume of rare beauty, but the most creative work to appear in our field in many years.
 This is a book to be treasured by therapists and artists alike.’-Ted Jacobs, MD, Psychoanalyst